 Balance & Gait Therapy

-Bad falls are a constant worry for seniors and others who have physical challenges.
+Bad falls are a constant worry for seniors and others with physical challenges.
 And those worries aren’t unfounded.
 Falls are the leading cause of injury-related deaths and serious health problems in the U.S.

 Improving your walking skills — technically known as your “gait” — and your balance are interrelated challenges.
-Physical therapy helps you master these skills to decrease your risk of injury, while at the same time increasing your confidence and independence.
+Physical therapy for balance helps you master these skills to Physical Therapy And Rehabilitation decrease your risk of injury while at the same time increasing your confidence and independence.

 What are the benefits of balance and gait training?